-Some of the best museums I have ever visited are the museums around Rochester.
-The Rochester museums have something for everyone to love from arts to outdoor living museums, you will find something to explore anytime of the year.
+There is something for everyone to love from art museums to outdoor living museums located in historic buildings, you will find something to explore anytime of the year.

 Whether you are planning a morning of family fun or looking to plan a family day trip in Rochester, these museums are great choices.
-A few are not centrally located in Rochester but are great to visit for a day trip.
+A few are not centrally located in Rochester but are in the Rochester area and Finger Lakes region.

 Most of these museums on the list we have personally visited but I added a few that I would like to visit in the future and hope to take the family to soon.

-Strong Museum of Play (Best Kids Museum Around Rochester!)
+The Strong National Museum of Play (Best Kids Museum Around Rochester!)

 The Strong Museum of Play is one of the best children’s museums ever!
 We love the nostalgia of the Berenstain Bears and Sesame Street exhibits as well as the new interactive play exhibits.